 - Following further elaboration for more detailed design of CBDC and discussions among the Japanese public, a decision would be made whether or not to issue CBDC.
-When making such a decision, the overview of costs should be presented. - In addition to the overview, the way in which it is allocated should be assessed, taking into account that (i) beneficiaries may bear its costs and (ii) public sector may bear costs for providing public infrastructure.
+When making such a decision, the overview of costs should be presented. - In addition to the overview, the way in which it is allocated should be assessed carefully from a wide range of perspectives, taking into account that (i) beneficiaries may bear its costs and (ii) public sector may bear costs for providing public infrastructure.

-[Cross-border payment]
+(Cross-border payment)

 - Achieving faster, cheaper and more transparent cross-border payments is a global challenge. - First and foremost, international cooperation through technology standardization is the key to ensure interoperability among CBDCs in different jurisdictions. - Interoperability among CBDCs or among other payment systems alone does not entirely solve this challenge.
-Harmonization among regulations and practices in each jurisdiction is also a key for addressing this global challenge.
+Harmonization among regulations and practices in each jurisdiction is also a key for addressing this global challenge. - Japan would proactively contribute to discussions on international standards regarding cross-border payment.